Tanq16/blog_site/_posts/2020-05-30-linux-cli-netcat.md

 }
 ```

-# Common ground for points 1 and 2
+# Common ground for the above two methods

 In both cases, we need to run the commands using `./command` in the specific directory.
 This is not like a true command.
 All standard commands are stored as executables or as links to the executables in specific directories like `/bin/` or `/usr/bin/` etc. To actually call the command we do not specify the directory, we just specify the name without `./`.
-There is a PATH variable which stores the locations of all the mentioned folders, which are searched when a command is called.
-To emulate the working of standard commands, we need to add the directory to the PATH using a command as follows →
+There is a `PATH` variable which stores the locations of all the mentioned folders, which are searched when a command is called.
+To emulate the working of standard commands, we need to add the directory to the `PATH` using a command as follows &rarr;

 ```Bash
 export PATH = "$PATH:<directory to be added>"